 We are the oldest Service Disabled Veteran Owned company providing GSA/VA assistance to companies.

-Celebrating our 32nd year serving you.
+Celebrating over 3 decades serving you.
 Experience matters.

 Why is having a GSA Schedule Contract so important to winning vendors?
 It makes the buyers job — EASY.

 The GSA Schedule is a pre-approved price list of your products and services and according to FAR 8.4, any government agency or base can use the GSA Schedule to purchase products and services sole source if under $25,000 and by obtaining three written bids over $25,000 shortening the 9-month buying process from the public bid sites like FBO.gov down to an average of 14 days and in many cases – one day.
 And, if you sold IT products and services, State and Local Governments are welcome to use the IT70 GSA Schedule to purchase products while the rest of the schedules are available to state and local governments in a declared state of emergency, speeding up the purchase timeline significantly in a disaster.